 The figure below illustrates the relative specification of Agria's solvency capital requirement under the insurance rules as calculated by applying Länsförsäkringar's internal model.
-The company's capital requirement for market risk increased during the year, while the capital requirement for operational risk declined.
-Market risk increased following the Board decision to increase the risk level and raise the potential return in the asset portfolio.
-Operational risk reduced in connection with the change in calculation method for the premium reserve and the premium receivables in Solvency II in 2019.
-See also section D.2 for more information about the changed method.
+The company's capital requirement for market risk increased slightly during the year following the reallocation in the company's asset portfolio.